pgerbino/prompt_engineering_node/examples/03-requirements-to-code/README.md

    - Add necessary interfaces for mocking
    - Document test scenarios
    - Include example usage

-Here are the requirements to implement:

-[Paste the contents of requirements.md here]
 ```

 4. Let Copilot generate the implementation